Spotlight on Insurance

 Payment for home modifications to accommodate your new illness or injury

 If you don’t have this insurance, you stand the chance of falling behind financially if you struggle to work after becoming ill, because if you were able to keep working you would.
 You can’t make a claim on TPD insurance if you are technically still capable of working.
 Trauma insurance can be purchased separately or as an addition to term life insurance.

 We can easily work out if you have enough cover for you and your family.
 It’s what we do every day.

 We really hope this information helps!
 Contact us on 1300 124 683 or email@example.com if you need help.

-If you feel like you’re torn between looking for a cheaper quote or getting some proper advice…, why not start by booking in a free, no obligation Financial Health Check at www.investmentzone.com.au/bookonline
+If you feel like you’re not sure what you are and aren't covered for with your super fund insurance, and want some proper advice…, why not start by booking in a free, no obligation Financial Health Check at www.investmentzone.com.au/bookonline

 The information in this communication has been prepared on a general advice basis only.
 The advice has been prepared without taking account of your specific objectives, financial situation or needs.
 Accordingly, you should, before acting on the advice, consider the appropriateness of the advice having regard to your objectives, financial situation, and needs.
 In cases where the advice relates to the acquisition, or possible acquisition, of a particular financial product, you should obtain a Product Disclosure Statement (or other relevant information statements) and consider such document before you make any decision about whether or not to acquire the product.
 For these reasons, it is imperative that you seek advice from your financial adviser before making any investment decisions.
 Investment Zone Pty Ltd (ABN 18 104 622 611) provides financial services as a Corporate Authorised Representative no. 296974 of Financial Force Pty Ltd ABN 42 091 425 464, AFSL no. 238337